wren-lang/wren/doc/site/performance.markdown

 ## Do you have benchmarks to prove this?

-Benchmarks are somewhere between an art and a carvinal game.
+Benchmarks are somewhere between an art and a carnival game.
 They can easily be manipulated to show what you want.
 But, yes, there are several benchmarks in the repo.

 **TODO: chart**